cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 ### Rotate

 The Rotate function will change the orientation of the entire network or a selected portion of the network.
-The image below shows a network with selected nodes rotated 90 degrees.
+The images below show a network with selected nodes rotated 90 degrees.

 **Before**